 The temperature input is factory calibrated for the highest accuracy.
-Temperature calibration is not recommended; however, it is provided for applications in which very long cable lengths are needed.
-For example, at 50 feet, readings may be off \pm 0.2°C. The temperature calibration sequence is essentially a 1-point offset calibration that allows adjustments of approximately \pm 5°C.
+Temperature calibration is not recommended unless the installation involves long cable lengths.
+For example, at 50 feet, readings may be off ± 0.2°C. The temperature calibration sequence is essentially a 1-point offset calibration that allows adjustments of approximately ± 5°C.

 The sensor temperature may be calibrated on line, or the sensor can be removed from the process and placed into a known solution temperature reference.
 In any case, it is critical that the sensor be allowed to reach temperature equilibrium with the solution in order to provide the highest accuracy.
-When moving the sensor between widely different temperature conditions, it may be necessary to allow as much as one hour before the calibration sequence is initiated.
-If the sensor is on-line, the user may want to set the output HOLD (see Section 5.26) feature prior to calibration to lock out any output fluctuations.
+When moving the sensor between widely different temperature conditions, it may be necessary to allow the sensor to stabilize as much as one hour before the calibration sequence is initiated.
+If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations.